joeribakker/vue-quill-component/README.md

 # 🖋 vue-quill-component

-## Setup
+## Install
-Use `yarn` or `npm` to add the package in your project.
-My examples will use `yarn`.

-Note that `quill` version 1.x is a peer dependency rather than a direct dependency, so don't forget to install it as well.
-I chose this so you have control over the version of quill you want to use, and keep control over the `Quill` class.

 ```
 yarn add quill@1 vue-quill-component
 ```

+Note that `quill` version 1.x is a peer dependency rather than a direct dependency, so don't forget to install it as well.
+In making it a peer dependency, you have the choice on what version you want to use and stay in control of the Quill class.

 ## Usage
 Simply import the component and use it in your template, binding some `contents` to it: